 Per the Reserve Offset Program Manual, both errata and clarifications are considered effective on the date they are first posted on the Reserve website.
-The effective date of each erratum or clarification in this draft document will be designated in the final version published after public comment.
-All listed and registered forest projects under Version 3.0 will be required to incorporate and adhere to these errata and clarifications when they undergo verification.
+The effective date of each erratum or clarification is clearly designated below.
+All listed and registered forest projects must incorporate and adhere to these errata and clarifications when they undergo verification.
 The Reserve will incorporate both errata and clarifications into future versions of the protocol.
-The Reserve will separately publish guidance for projections registered under prior versions that opt to transition to Version 3.0.

-All project developers and verification bodies must refer to this document once the final version is published to ensure that the most current guidance is adhered to in project design and verification.
-Verification bodies shall refer to the final version of this document immediately prior to uploading any Verification Statement to assure all issues are properly addressed and incorporated into verification activities.
+All project developers and verification bodies must refer to this document to ensure that the most current guidance is adhered to in project design and verification.
+Verification bodies shall refer to this document immediately prior to uploading any Verification Statement to assure all issues are properly addressed and incorporated into verification activities.

-If you have any questions about the updates or clarifications in this document, please contact the Abbey Garcia at: agarcia@climateactionreserve.org.
+If you have any questions about the updates or clarifications in this document, please contact the Mexico team at: proyectomx@climateactionreserve.org or (213) 891-1444 x6.